JosephMcArthur/Open-Leadership-Workshop/Open Leaders Workshop.md

 - [ ] Not being resigned and cynical about working with volunteers

-Status: In-progress.
+Status: UPDATE: Potentially this got worse during my time on the course, and it might even extend to just all people.
+In-progress.
 Feel better currently as I feel like I have a new set of tool to try again in a meaningfuly different way.

-- [ ] Run organizations/groups with integrity
+- [x] Run organizations/groups with integrity

-Status: Suggested I go on Landmark advanced course
+Status: UPDATE: Made progress here in my own work, and have learned some bits from this course.
+Suggested I go on Landmark advanced course

 # Classroom one